yuygfgg/Lyrics/README.md

 - Display synchronized scrolling lyrics corresponding to system now playing tracks.

+- Display lyrics in status bar.

 - Automatically loads the LRC file corresponding to the currently playing track and present the lyrics at the correct timeline based on playback progress.

 - Monitor events such as pausing, resuming, and track switching, as well as startup and exit events for the specified player.

 - Lyrics panel interface supports displaying album art and playback progress of the currently playing track.

-- Download missing lyrics automatically
+- Download missing lyrics automatically.

 - Allows online search, preview and download of lyrics, currently supports NetEase Cloud Music.